Csson/p5-mojolicious-plugin-bootstraphelpers/README.md

         </div>
     </div>

-Shortcuts can also be used in this context.
+Strappings can also be used in this context.
 Here `large` applies `.input-lg`.

 If the input name (the first item in the text\_field array ref) contains dashes, those are replaced (in the `name`) to underscores.